 When you’ve written this letter, take some time to read it and get a good sense of what it’s saying and how it feels.
 Then write a reply.
 What does the runaway part need to hear from you?
 How can you support it with compassion and understanding?
 Is there anything you can say that will keep it here?

 Again once you’ve written this letter, take some time to read your response and see how it feels to hear from the runaway part of you and the part of you that can offer comfort.

 Do you feel like running away and need a safe space to come and talk about it?

 Whether it’s anxiety, depression, anger or something else you’re experiencing in your desire to run away, why not get in touch to make a first counselling appointment?
-I offer counselling in Totnes and online.
+I offer coaching online.
 It’s a safe, confidential space to explore all your fears, stresses and hopes and to find a way through.